Phando/Streamdeck-Stonks/README.md

 To view the output of the plugin you can point a browser to [http://localhost:23654](http://localhost:23654) and click on *com.andomation.stream.stonks*.

-###Requirements
+### Issues
+If you find bugs or want to see new features please log at ticket in the [github repo](https://github.com/Phando/Streamdeck-Stonks/issues).

+### Requirements

 Stream Deck 4.1 or later.

-If you find bugs or want to see new features please log at ticket in the [github repo](https://github.com/Phando/Streamdeck-Stonks/issues).